TommyLindh2/lip/readme.md

 `lip.InstallFromZip`
 *Currently the recommended way of using LIP.*

-Install a deploy package or add-on from a zip file.
-It will display a file dialog where you can point out the zip file you wish to install.
+Installs a deploy package or add-on from a zip file.
+It will open a file dialog where you can point out the zip file you wish to install.

 `lip.InstallFromPackageFile`
 *Currently not in use!*